 What happens when I book an appointment?
 When someone contacts me to request counselling, I will offer an initial assessment appointment at a mutually convenient time.
 Ahead of this, I will send you a copy of my treatment contract for your information, along with a brief questionnaire, and some forms requesting basic information (name, address, date of birth, GP etc.).

 The assessment session is an opportunity for us to meet and get a sense of whether we would feel comfortable working together.
 During the appointment we will usually: 1) talk about the problem that brings you into therapy; 2) discuss something of your background and history; 3) review some information about my way of working; 4) address any questions that you might have; 5) establish whether psychodynamic therapy is likely to be appropriate for you.
 Sometimes this process is spread over the first two or even three sessions.

 What happens in ongoing sessions?
-The simplest way of putting it would be to say that we have a conversation.
+The simplest way of putting it would be to say that we have a kind of conversation.
 Whereas in the initial assessment session this conversation will usually be quite structured (in that there are certain practicalities to attend to, and I will generally ask some factual questions about your background and the matters that bring you into therapy), once we begin ongoing sessions, there is often a shift towards a more exploratory discussion, and I generally won’t need to ask so many factual questions.